syncfusion-content/flutter-docs/Flutter/maps/legend.md

 ![Legend position](images/legend/legend-position.png)

 N>
-* Refer the `offset`, for placing the legend in custom position.
+* Refer the [`offset`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/offset.html), for placing the legend in custom position.

 ## Offset

-You can place the legend in custom position using the `MapLegendSettings.offset` property.
-The default value of the `offset` property is `null`.
+You can place the legend in custom position using the [`MapLegendSettings.offset`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/offset.html) property.
+The default value of the [`offset`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/offset.html) property is `null`.

-If the property 'MapLegendSettings.offset' has been set with the property 'MapLegendSettings.position' as top, then the legend will be placed in top but with absolute position, i.e. legend will not take dedicated position for it and will be drawn at the top of the map.
+If the property [`MapLegendSettings.offset`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/offset.html) has been set with the property [`MapLegendSettings.position`](https://pub.dev/documentation/syncfusion_flutter_maps/latest/maps/MapLegendSettings/position.html) as top, then the legend will be placed in top but with absolute position, i.e. legend will not take dedicated position for it and will be drawn at the top of the map.

 {% tabs %}
 {% highlight Dart %}